phylocanvas/phylocanvas-quickstart/README.md

-# phylocanvas-quickstart
+# Phylocanvas Quickstart

-PhyloCanvas with core plugins preloaded for convenience.
+Phylocanvas with core plugins and polyfill preloaded for convenience.